lorenzo-rovigatti/comp_bio_notes/coarse_grained.md

 V_\text{trial}(\{ \vec R_J \}) = \sum_i c_i \phi_i(\{ \vec R_J \}),
 $$

-where $c_i$ are the coefficients to be determined, so that the minimization of $\chi^2$ with respect to $c_i$ yields a linear system of equations, allowing the determination of the CG potential.
+where $c_i$ are the coefficients to be determined, so that the minimization of $\chi^2$ with respect to the coefficients $c_i$ yields a linear system of equations, allowing the determination of the CG potential.

 However, recently, machine-learning approaches have been employed to directly obtain the many-body PMF.
 The idea, introduced in [](doi:10.1021/acscentsci.8b00913) is to use neural networks (NNs) to represent $V_\text{trial}$, since NNs can approximate any smooth function.